MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/macros-session-action.md

 ms.custom: bap-template
 ---

-# Session connector
+# Use session connector macros

 You can use session connector actions to perform session-related operations.
 Session connector macros enable you to add actions such as getting the ID, refreshing a tab, passing the tab id, setting focus to a tab based on the tab id, opening a tab template, and refreshing session context.

-As an administrator, you can use the actions any number of times across different macros to automate and perform operations related to a session in Customer Service workspace.
+You can use the actions any number of times across different macros to automate and perform operations related to a session in Customer Service workspace.

 ## Get the current tab